Pirsanth/photo-share/README.md

 1. [A Stackoverflow that I referred to when figuring out how to proxy BrowserSync](https://stackoverflow.com/questions/25410284/gulp-browser-sync-redirect-api-request-via-proxy)
 2. [One of the (many) articles that convinced me to try using npm scripts](https://medium.freecodecamp.org/why-i-left-gulp-and-grunt-for-npm-scripts-3d6853dd22b8)
 3. These two links convinced me that I did not need Angular Materials for the modal component.
 I also took some of the CSS tips in these articles.
 [Link1](https://itnext.io/angular-create-your-own-modal-boxes-20bb663084a) | [Link2](https://hackernoon.com/the-ultimate-guide-for-creating-a-simple-modal-component-in-vanilla-javascript-react-angular-8733e2859b421)

+___

+## Footnote
+1. Please ensure that all users of the frontend Angular application are logged out.
+If any user is still logged in, please clear localStorage in particular the keys "username", "refreshToken" and "accessToken".